phemoniaultramicroscopicsilica-rgb/Project-Gash/README.md

 Decoded: Hello World

 > Note: Decoding is only possible with the correct wordlist.
 Each word in the encoded output maps consistently to the same input word.

+this is a public project so stay alert Maybe some clown Added Malware

+Project Gash™.
+All rights reserved.